 Thank you to our feature sponsor, Edison International, for helping make O24U® possible in our communities.

-FiRST! is Breathe Southern California’s tobacco and nicotine prevention program.
+FiRST! is our tobacco and nicotine prevention program.
 Tobacco use is the leading cause of preventable death in the United States.
 The FiRST! program aims to provide students with the skills and knowledge to resist tobacco and nicotine use and empower them to lead the first smoke-free generation.
 The program curriculum covers the health and environmental consequences of tobacco and nicotine use, developing assertive communication skills, and utilizing social advocacy strategies to promote community health.
 FiRST! is designed to provide adolescents with the ability to confidently choose a tobacco- and nicotine-free lifestyle, and to advocate for the health and well-being of their communities.

 Lung Power delivers asthma management education in a family entertainment-based setting.
 Our goal is to engage, educate, and empower both youth and their caregivers so that we can reduce school absenteeism, increase asthma medication compliance, and decrease exacerbations, as well as fewer emergency room visits and hospitalizations.